madaster/madaster.github.io/gb/en/knowledge-base/preparing-bim-ifc-source-files.md

   * Preferably use the “IFC 4 Design Transfer View” export setting, however "IFC 2x3" is accepted.
   * Coordinate the local position of (all) the aspect models, close to the point of origin.

-## Reading/Extracting the data fields of an IFC file
+## Reading the data fields of an IFC file

 If the custom property set with the name: CPset_Madaster is present on an IFC element and within this dataset, the properties below are filled in, then these values ​​of the properties are used within Madaster.
 Other properties are then ignored.